samuelfneumann/GoGym/README.md

 This module simply provides `Go` bindings for OpenAI Gym.
 The module uses an embedded `Python` interpreter in `Go` code, so the actual gym code running under-the-hood is still `Python`.
 Don't expect `Go`-level performance.
 If you wanted reinforcement learning environments implemented completely in `Go`, see my [GoLearn: Reinforcement Learning in Go](https://github.com/samuelfneumann/GoLearn) module.

-**Current State**: Classic control, MuJoCo, and Atari environments work as returned by `gym.make()` in `Python`.
-Only the `ClipAction` wrapper is implemented fully.
+**Current State**: Classic control and MuJoCo environments work as returned by `gym.make()` in `Python`.
 Rendering of environments, either through the `Render()` method or through `PixelObservationWrapper`s does not work.
 Environments must either have `Box` or `Discrete` observation and action spaces.
 Other spaces have not been implemented.
 These environments will still work, you just won't be able to inspect their observation or action spaces with the `ObservationSpace()` and `ActionSpace()` methods respectively.

 If all you need is to be able to call the `Python` functions/methods `gym.make()`, `env.step()`, `env.reset()`, and `env.seed()`, then you can consider this module exactly what you need.
 If you need some of the fancier Open AI Gym tools, like all their wrappers, stay tuned!
 Those are soon to come!

 Currently, any wrappers that deal with multi-dimensional arrays are not supported.
 This includes `PixelObservationWrapper`s and `FrameStack` wrappers.
+Only single-dimensional state observations are supported.

 # Installation and Dependencies
 This package has the following dependencies: